 - 9. For undeveloped lots, whether the lot is or may be developed with improvements requiring sanitary sewer service. - 10.
-If a property owner received a variance from this policy to resolve an emergency situation and a public sewer main is later extended adjacent to their lot through an assessment extension project, in addition to the cost of reconnection, they shall pay the applicable assessment amount less credit for the system development fees required for the emergency connection. - F. Additional Fees for Future Lot Subdivision
+If a property owner received a variance from this policy to resolve an emergency situation and a public sewer main is later extended adjacent to their lot through an assessment extension project, in addition to the cost of reconnection, they shall pay the applicable assessment amount less credit for the system development fees required for the emergency connection.

+F. Additional Fees for Future Lot Subdivision

 Subdivided lots which were created from the division of a larger lot which was part of the benefitted area of a previous sewer assessment project may be required to pay, in addition to system development fees, a fee in lieu of assessment for each new connection made to OWASA-built public sewer mains which were constructed under a subsidized assessment project.
-The fee in lieu of assessment shall be calculated such that the total of that fee plus the original assessment on the original lot are the equivalent of the assessment project, less credit for the assessment originally made and paid.
+The fee in lieu of assessment shall be calculated such that the total of that fee plus the original assessment on the original lot are the equivalent of the assessments which would have been made had the lots existed at the time of the original assessment project, less credit for the assessment originally made and paid.